 It is also convenient to define the spacetime density matrix in continuous variables directly from $T(\alpha)$ operators, without the introduction of a spacetime Wigner function. \begin{definition} An equivalent definition of a spacetime density matrix in continuous variables is

 \end{definition}

-If we compare this definition with the definition of the pseudo-density matrix in finite dimensions given as Eqn.~(\ref{pdm}) elements by elements, we will find a perfect analogy.
-This may suggests the possibility for a generalised continuous-variable version of pseudo-density matrices.
+If we compare this definition with the definition of the pseudo-density matrix in finite dimensions given as Eqn.~(\ref{pdm}) element by element, we will find a perfect analogy.
+This may suggest the possibility for a generalised continuous-variable version of pseudo-density matrices.